vijayanajay/stock_rule_based/docs/architecture.md

 ## Project Structure

 The project will be organized using a standard `src` layout to cleanly separate the installable Python package from other project files like tests, documentation, and configuration.
+The project includes a `strategies.md` document for maintaining the list of strategies and candlestick patterns.

 ```plaintext
 meqsap/